- 3 whole boneless chicken breasts

 - 1 clove garlic (minced)

-- 2 tablespoons toasted sesame seeds (see recipe directions for link to how to toast)
+- 2 tablespoons toasted sesame seeds (see recipe directions for a link to how to toast)

 Just before you are finished deep-frying, bring the sauce back up to a boil.